Sunarko Suwito

-Career
+Diplomatic career

 Born on 18 July 1964, Sunarko joined the foreign ministry in March 1993.
 Around 2006, Sunarko served within the embassy in Damascus with the rank of first secretary.
 In 2013, he was assigned to the consulate general in Jeddah as consul for consular affairs with the rank of counsellor.
 Shortly after his arrival, he became the acting consul general.

 Early in his tenure in Jeddah, the Saudi Arabia government held an amnesty program for undocumented workers, which allowed illegal workers to regularize their status without facing fines or imprisonment.
 The program's short deadline resulted in a surge of applicants for Travel Document in Lieu of an Indonesian Citizen Passport (Surat Perjalanan Laksana Paspor, SPLP), with 12,000 migrant workers flooding the consulate general at its peak.
 False rumors and the rush amongst the applicants cause riots, with stone throwing, fires, and attempts to storm the building.
 The riots resulted in the death of an applicant and hundreds of applicants fainted.

 Following the incident, the consulate general received criticisms due to the lack of facilities and staff.
 The consulate general responded by increasing the number of staffs to improve its document processing capacity.
 Sunarko and other officials from the foreign and law ministry met with Abdullmonim Y Al Shehri from the Saudi Ministry of Labor to negotiate an extension of the amnesty program and propose improvements to labor contracts.
 Although the amnesty was extended to November, there were still thousands of Indonesian migrant workers that were unable to obtain proper documents and deported from the immigration detention centers.

+Deputy chief of mission in Riyadh

 After his service in Jeddah, Sunarko was transferred to the embassy in Riyadh as deputy chief of mission in 2015.
 He became the chargé d'affaires ad interim of the embassy, as the ambassador's post was vacant at that time.
 He continued to handle Indonesian migrant workers, and in August 2015 announced an amnesty program for Indonesian citizens to obtain SPLP.
 He stated that Saudi Arabia's vast territory poses a major challenge to Indonesian citizens, especially migrant workers, and suggested coordination via phone with community leaders to assist citizens more efficiently.
 Aside from protecting Indonesian citizen, Sunarko actively promoted Indonesia by holding a Trade, Tourism and Investment Corner (TTI Corner) and Indonesian Products Display at the embassy in March 2015 and holding tourism promotions in major cities.